Low Energy, Fatigue, and Hashimoto’s: Do they Have to go Together?

 And you will see this trend among many physicians who understand the role that mindset plays in restoring optimal health.

-Patients that KNOW they are going to get better often do.
+Patients who KNOW they are going to get better often do.

 Just like patients who KNOW they are not going to get better never do.